TritonDataCenter/sdcadm/docs/config.md

 ## /etc/shadow config

 - `root_shadow`: entry from /etc/shadow for root
-- `admin_shadow`: entry from /etc/shadow for the admin user

 ## NTP settings
 - `ntp_hosts`: Comma separated list of NTP hosts for the Headnode